bastihaase/Insight18b-SparkSQL-Array/README.md

 ## Internal modifications

-Currently, SparkSQL does not offer many features regarding the transformation of columns of arrays.
+Currently, SparkSQL lacks many features regarding the transformation of columns of arrays.
 I added internal functions in SparkSQL to compute intersections and exclusions of arrays.